9.1 General context

 Social inequality, poverty

-The issue of social inequality affecting youth was addressed in the National Youth Strategy 2009-2024 which set directives to be implemented in the youth field by 2024.
+The issue of social inequality affecting youth was addressed in the National Youth Strategy 2009–2024 which set directives to be implemented in the youth field by 2024.
 The SWOT analysis of the Strategy stated that 'there is a significant imbalance in the chances and opportunities of different age groups in terms of access to youth services' and that the employment rate and wages of young people are 'territorially unequal'.
-The strategy expired in 2024 and there is no plan to create a new youth-related strategy.
+The strategy expired in 2024, and the new strategy is under development.

 Green volunteering